fomightez/sequencework/Adjust_Annotation/README.md

 - makes_length_annotation_file.py

-> annotation file --> differently arranged annotation file
+> annotation file --> differently-arranged annotation file
 The script `makes_length_annotation_file.py` takes a file of `biomart_length.txt` obtained from from [here](http://useast.ensembl.org/info/data/biomart/index.html) and returns a file with gene_id and then gene length for use with NOISeq.
 See the User's Guide for NOISeq [here](http://www.bioconductor.org/packages/release/bioc/html/NOISeq.html) concerning this.